Aeronique/honeypot-threat-research/reports/02_most_recent_cve.md

 ## About This Report

 This report is part of a hands-on project focused on building practical skills in threat data analysis and CVE research.
 It is one report in an ongoing series covering the February 2026 T-Pot deployment.
+I'm open to constructive feedback.

 ---

 ## Summary

 CVE-2026-24061 is the most recently disclosed CVE observed in this dataset.
 It was published on 2026/01/21, less than two weeks before this deployment began.
-The honeypot recorded **9 events** across **4 days**, making it a low-volume but notable finding.
-Exploitation attempts were seen within days of disclosure and continued into late February.
+The honeypot recorded **9 events** across **4 days**.
+The numbers are small, but the timing stood out to me.
+Scanners were already looking for this vulnerability before the month even started.

 ---

 ## CVE-2026-24061: GNU InetUtils telnetd Authentication Bypass

+Telnet is an old remote access protocol, largely replaced by SSH. `telnetd` is the server-side component that handles incoming Telnet connections.
+This vulnerability exists in the GNU InetUtils version of `telnetd`.

-An argument injection flaw in GNU InetUtils `telnetd`.
-During Telnet `NEW_ENVIRON` option negotiation, the client can supply a `USER` environment variable. `telnetd` passes this value unsanitized to `/usr/bin/login` as a command-line argument.
-Sending `USER` as `-f root` causes `login` to skip authentication entirely and grant a root shell.
-No credentials are required.
-No user interaction is required.
-The flaw was introduced in a 2015 commit and went undetected for over 10 years.
+The flaw is simple: when a client connects, it can send a username as part of the connection. `telnetd` passes that username directly to the system's login program without checking it first.
+An attacker can send `-f root` as the username, which tells the login program to skip the password check and log in as root.
+No password needed.
+The bug was introduced in a 2015 code change and went unnoticed for over 10 years.

 **Affected products:** GNU InetUtils `telnetd` versions 1.9.3 through 2.7.
 Fixed in 2.7-2, patches released 2026/01/20.